-- (1) full Members.
+- (1) Full Members.
 Every candidate for election to full membership shall sign an "Application for Full Membership" in a form as decided by Council from time to time.
-The application form duly signed by the candidate, shall be submitted to Council which may accept or reject the application entirely at its own discretion.

-Council shall have the power to accept institutions or Societies to full membership of the Society.
-Every Institution or Society so accepted shall have the same privileges as one full member. - (2) Corresponding Members.
-Council may from time to time accept, as corresponding members, amateur or professional astronomers of repute who have expressed a wish to be actively associated with the work of the Society and who are normally resident outside Southern Africa. - (3) Local Members.
-A person, not otherwise a member of the Society, who is accepted by the committee of a Centre to become a member of that Centre shall thereby automatically attain local membership of the Society during the period of his Centre membership. - (4) Honorary Members.
+The application form duly signed by the candidate, shall be submitted to Council which may accept or reject the application entirely at its own discretion. - Council shall have the power to accept Institutions or Societies to full membership of the Society.
+Every Institution or Society so accepted shall have the same privileges as one full member. - (2) Local Members.
+A person, not otherwise a member of the Society, who is accepted by the committee of a Centre to become a member of that Centre shall thereby automatically attain local membership of the Society during the period of his Centre membership. - (3) Honorary Members.
 Council shall consider nominations for Honorary Membership received from members of Council and Centres, through their representatives.